oysters76/LGYM/README.md

    draw_fractal_plant_custom({"F":"F[+X]F[-X]+X"},angle=40,f=5)
 ```

-All of the above new ideas would be implemented using "golang" and "ebitengine"
+All of the above new ideas would be implemented using "golang" and "raylib" (go has a raylib binding)

 1. [golang](https://go.dev/)             : Much faster than Python, suitable for writing this simulation project.
-2. [ebitengine](https://ebitengine.org/) : For rendering graphics and GUI.
+2. [raylib](https://github.com/gen2brain/raylib-go) : For rendering graphics and GUI.